sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 - EU General Data Protection Regulation (2016/679) (“GDPR”)
 - EU Privacy and Electronic Communications Directive 2002/58/EC

+Additionally, DVELP has an obligation to some clients for Payment Card Industry Data Security Standard (PCI DSS) compliance.
+DVELP has created a PCI DSS Charter to manage this obligation.

 ## 4. Context of The Organisation

 ### Understanding the Organization and its Context